 there has been an increase of 400,000 carers in Scotland, bringing the total to

 an estimated 1.1 million, or one in five of the population, according to Carers

 Further help and advice for carers during

 the pandemic can be accessed here.
-The latest line manager guidance for supporting vulnerable colleagues, including risk assessments, can be found here.
+The latest information on returning to campus and hybrid working can be found here.